gtsteffaniak/blog/posts/2023/May/llama-cpp-tests.md

 Memory usage : 25GB
 CPU usage    : 66%

-That was much faster!
-Although the output shows it was only **754 ms per token**.
-Ouch , an L for golang.
-But upon closer inspection, the first token takes 40x times longer and the second 10x longer than all the other tokens.
-So that is skewing the average, realistically it felt faster - **315 ms per token** does seem more accurate.
-Though, I can see the program wasn't fully optimized - it didn't use the entire CPU available.
-Sigh... we will have to wait for better optimizations.
-It really is sad it has to load the model into ram -- the native cpp version only uses a small amount of ram to accomplish the same thing faster.
+The execution time significantly improved with the latest changes!
+The reported duration stands at approximately **754 ms per token**.
+However, upon closer examination, it becomes evident that the initial token took a whopping 40 times longer to process, while the second token took 10 times longer compared to the rest.
+This disparity skews the average calculation, and a more realistic estimate would be around **315 ms per token**, which aligns better with the perceived speed.

+Nonetheless, it is worth noting that the program still has room for further optimization, as it did not fully utilize the available CPU resources.
+It is disappointing to observe that the current implementation falls short in this regard.
+Additionally, the necessity to load the model into RAM remains a drawback, especially when compared to the native C++ version, which accomplishes the same task with minimal RAM usage and greater efficiency.

+While the recent improvements have led to a noticeable boost in performance, there is still potential for even better optimizations.
+The requirement to load the model into RAM remains a limitation that hampers efficiency, particularly when compared to the native C++ version's streamlined approach.

-Any way we can use 100% of the CPU and squeeze out better performance? let's try.
+Lastly, is there any way we can use 100% of the CPU and squeeze out better performance? let's try.

 1. using `--neon --context 45 --predict 45 --threads 10 --silent --profile
 2023/05/14 10:25:56 profile: CPU profiling enabled, cpu.pprof` I get 65% usage with 675 ms.